MrClock8163/ToolDocumentation/docs/vbnetframework/colorlibrary.md

 	This page is about the latest **Visual Basic .Net Framework** version of the tool.
 If you want to read about thee Visual Basic .Net based iteration, head over to the [Color converter (VB.Net)](../vbnet/colorlibrary.md) page.

+!!! note

+	This tool is not yet finished, details may change in the future.

 ## Features

 * Convert between color formats